 - 5.4.1 To understand the wider demand for aggregates, based on construction, the National Infrastructure Plan has also been considered.
-Within the National Infrastructure Plan 2013 is the infrastructure pipeline which provides a strategic overview of UK infrastructure investment to 2020 and beyond.
-The infrastructure pipeline includes large infrastructure projects with a capital value of £50 million plus, and the overall value has increased from over £309 billion to over £375 billion.
-Most of the value of the pipeline is in the energy and transport sectors, however capital is also being allocated for communications, flood, intellectual capital, waste and water. - 5.4.2 Projects mentioned within the improvement plan within 20-40 miles34 of the authority area of West Berkshire include the upgrade of Reading Station (now nearing completion), and road improvements to the M3.
+Within the National Infrastructure Plan 2014 and the 2015 'refresh' is the infrastructure pipeline which provides a strategic overview of UK infrastructure investment to 2020 and beyond.
+The infrastructure pipeline includes large infrastructure projects with a capital value of £50 million plus, and in 2014 the overall value without oil and gas was 413 billion.
+The value of the refreshed infrastructure pipeline for 2015 is £411 billion.
+Most of the value of the pipeline is in the energy and transport sectors, however capital is also being allocated for communications, flood, intellectual capital, waste and water. - 5.4.2 The road improvements to the M3 are within 20-40 miles40 of the authority area of West Berkshire.
 There is a general commitment to complete essential maintenance to the national and local road network and to support development though removal of 'bottlenecks'.
 There is a commitment to continue the development of High Speed 2 (HS2) rail which may place demands on large quantities of mineral in surrounding areas resulting on minerals from further away being used to make up such increases in local demand.